10 Risky Investments to Avoid … Unless You Can Afford to Lose Everything

 Fraud is also rampant in the penny stock world.
 One common tactic is the “pump and dump.”
 Scammers create false hype, often using investing websites and newsletters, to pump up the price.
 Then they dump their shares on unknowing investors.

 You and I probably aren’t rich or connected enough to invest in an IPO, or initial public offering, at its actual offering price.
-That’s usually reserved for company insiders and investors with deep pockets.
+That’s usually reserved for company insiders and private investors with deep pockets.

 Instead, we’re more likely to be swayed by the hype that a popular company gets when it goes public and the shares start trading on the stock market.
 Then, we’re at risk of paying overinflated prices because we think we’re buying the next Amazon.